Q: Can Migration Services staff help me with my application?

 Q: I have an occupation that requires licensing or registration before I am permitted to work in Western Australia.
 Do a positive skills assessment and State nomination guarantee that I meet the occupational licensing or registration requirements?

-No. If your occupation is on Schedule 2, you will need a contract of full time employment in Western Australia with a minimum of 12 months remaining on your contract (at the time you apply for State nomination).
+Yes.
+As you are currently living in an Australian State or Territory other than Western Australia and/or wish to apply for a State nominated 489 visa for a restricted region you will need a contract of full time employment in Western Australia with a minimum of 12 months remaining on your contract (at the time you apply for State nomination).
 This contract must be in your nominated (or closely related) occupation.

 For example, if you apply for State nomination on 1 January 2017, your employment contract end date must not be before 1 January 2018.